Marriage counseling can be a great way to strengthen your relationship with your spouse.

 - First, be clear about what my goals are.
 Sometimes it can be hard to keep track of what we’re working towards when life gets busy.
 A goal journal can help us stay focused and on track.

 - Second, offer encouragement.
-This doesn’t mean telling me I’m doing a great job every day (although that is nice too), but rather offering words of support and acknowledgement when I reach small milestones or struggle with a particular challenge.
+This doesn’t mean telling me I’m doing a great job every day (although that is nice too), but rather offering words of support and acknowledgment when I reach small milestones or struggle with a particular challenge.

 - Third, be there for me when I need help.
 This could involve lending an ear, helping me brainstorm solutions to a problem, or actually helping me carry out the steps needed to achieve my goal.